 It looked like it could be time for an enforced retirement.
 Instead, Portland took a chance on the future Hall of Famer, and he looks ready to make every other team pay for turning him down as he continues to show that he still has what it takes to make an impact in the NBA.

 He’s never struggled to hit decent numbers, it’s just that the team’s surrounding him have been ever so slightly lacking in some respects.
 It’s one explanation for why his rookie card prices are lower than you might expect, especially when considering Anthony’s obvious talents.

 He might be getting older, but “Skinny Melo” made a return following a switch back to small forward for Portland.
 While many athletes took time off during the lockdown, Anthony is in the best shape of his life and hopes that focusing on fitness will go some way to stave off injuries in the twilight of his career.
 (He was plagued with problems during 2015, which ended with season-ending left knee surgery.)

-With 62 Melo RCs on the market, there are a number of decent options that could provide owners with a good ROI if you’re looking for long-term investment while you wait for his inevitable retirement.
-Any of the cards we’ve listed above are likely to rise in price over the coming years, while he’s still recording decent numbers for Portland on his revenge tour.
+With 62 Melo RCs on the market, several decent options could provide owners with a good ROI if you’re looking for long-term investment while you wait for his inevitable retirement.
+Any of the cards we’ve listed above are likely to rise in price over the coming years while he’s still recording decent numbers for Portland on his revenge tour.